rivethorn/newcx/README.md

 ./out/my-cool-app
 ```

+If for some reason you don't have symlinks, you can use `newcx link` to create them.

 ## Configuration

 The app uses a simple TOML file at `~/.newcx.toml`, which will be created on first launch.